getlantern/www.getlantern.org/README.md

 - For deploying to App Engine:
   - [Python 2.7](http://python.org/) (comes with OS X)
   - [App Engine Python SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
+    - Make sure to run the GoogleAppEngineLauncher at least once so that it can install a recent SDK and create symlinks to the command-line tools.
+    - On OS X, you may get an error message when you run the GoogleAppEngineLauncher that complains about it either being corrupted or being unable to find python.
+      - To fix this, create a symlink from python2.5 to python:
+        `sudo ln -s /usr/bin/python2.7 /usr/bin/python`
 - For managing translations:
   - [Python 2.7](http://python.org/) (comes with OS X)
   - [Transifex Client](https://pypi.python.org/pypi/transifex-client)